 Orchard Therapeutics Announces U.S. FDA Clearance of IND Application for OTL-203 in MPS-IH

-Global registrational trial expected to commence in the second half of 2023

-/EIN News/ -- BOSTON and LONDON, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Orchard Therapeutics (Nasdaq: ORTX), a global gene therapy leader, today announced the U.S. Food and Drug Administration (FDA) has cleared its Investigational New Drug (IND) application for OTL-203, a hematopoietic stem cell (HSC) gene therapy being developed for the treatment of the Hurler subtype of mucopolysaccharidosis type I (MPS-IH).
+BOSTON and LONDON, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Orchard Therapeutics ORTX, a global gene therapy leader, today announced the U.S. Food and Drug Administration (FDA) has cleared its Investigational New Drug (IND) application for OTL-203, a hematopoietic stem cell (HSC) gene therapy being developed for the treatment of the Hurler subtype of mucopolysaccharidosis type I (MPS-IH).
 The company expects to initiate a global registrational trial evaluating the efficacy and safety of OTL-203 compared to standard of care in the second half of 2023.

 "Based on data from the proof-of-concept trial, treatment with a single administration of OTL-203 has the potential to address a range of multisystemic manifestations of MPS-IH," said Leslie Meltzer, Ph.D., chief medical officer of Orchard Therapeutics.
 "Our recent interactions with the FDA have been productive and we look forward to advancing this registrational study designed to generate the data necessary to enable global regulatory submissions and potentially provide an urgently needed new treatment option for the MPS-IH community."